 1 Year of Stitches – DONE

-One year ago my friend Lou Anne Sybenga and I started a project called #1yearofstitches or #onestitchaday.
+1 Year of Stitches One year ago my friend Lou Anne Sybenga and I started a project called #1yearofstitches or #onestitchaday.
 This challenge was begun by Hannah Claire Somerville.
 When I saw this project on Instagram it took my fancy.
-I had just finished a year long one-a-day project which required me to go outside everyday and make ephemeral art....
+I had just finished a year long one-a-day project which required me to go outside everyday...
 Continue Reading →

 Art studio tour signs brighten my day.
-For an artist to let you into their private space is a treasure and an honour.
-If you have never 'done' a Studio Tour or wanted to do one but not known 'how to', here is my listicle: Get the brochure ahead of time and circle your...
+It is a treasure and honour to be able to see into an artist's space.
+If you have never done an art studio tour or wanted to but feel intimidated, here is my listicle: Find the website and print out the brochure.
+Or use the app.
+Check off...
 Continue Reading →

 God’s Nest of Creation